Getting to Antwerp

 The airport can be reached either by train or bus.

 The SN Brussels Airlines airport shuttle departs every hour from the bus stop at the Koningin Astridplein, near the Central Station.
 Timetables and info can be found here.

 A brand new direct connection between the central station and Zaventem airport brings visitors to and from the airport in just 34 minutes.
-Unfortunately there's currently just one train every hour and they only run between 7 and 22 hrs.
+Unfortunately there are currently only a couple of trains every hour and they only run between 7 and 22 hrs.
 You can use the railway route planner from the national railways - use 'Brussels airport' for the airport and 'Antwerpen Centraal' for the central station in Antwerp.

 A direct high speed train (Thalys)

 brings you in less than two hours from the Gare du Nord in Paris to

 More info can be found on the Thalys website.
 Mind you, Antwerp is sometimes referred to as 'Anvers' (French for Antwerp) on this website...

 London St. Pancras Station to Brussels South Station.
 From there, you can take a regular train directly to Antwerp Central Station.